andreformento/example-js-library/README.md

 # example-js-library
-Just an example of Javascript library with automated publish
+Just an example of Javascript library with automated publish using Github-actions

 - Console `make console`